Wence024/ClassFlow/cypress/README.md

 ### Environment Variables

-Create a `cypress.env.json` file (ignored by git) for sensitive data:
+Create a `cypress.env.json` file in the root directory (it is ignored by git) for sensitive data:

 ```json
 {